Graph towers, laminations and their invariant measures: Graph maps in several different dialects

-\begin{rem} (1) Let $\hat \Gamma$ be a graph in blow-up dialect.
-The graph $\Gamma$ obtained from $\hat \Gamma$ by contracting all local edges of $\hat \Gamma$ (and hence identifying, for each $k = 1, \ldots q$, all vertices in $V_k$ to define a single quotient vertex $\cal V_k$), is said to be obtained {\em by contraction}.
+\begin{rem} (1) Let $\hat \Gamma$ be a graph in blow-up dialect as in Definition \ref{blow-up-dialect}.
+The graph $\Gamma$ obtained from $\hat \Gamma$ by contracting all local edges of $\hat \Gamma$ (and hence identifying, for each $k = 1, \ldots, q$, all vertices in $V_k$ to define a single quotient vertex $\cal V_k$), is said to be obtained {\em by contraction}.
 We denote this by:

 (2) Let $\hat f: \hat \Gamma' \to \hat \Gamma$ be a graph map in blow-up dialect.
 We say that the map $f: \Gamma' \to \Gamma$ is obtained from $\hat f$ {\em by contraction} if we have $\Gamma = \Contr(\hat \Gamma)$ and $\Gamma' = \Contr(\hat \Gamma')$, and $f$ is the map induced by $\hat f$ on the two quotient graphs.
 In this case we write: